YuansongFeng/Gaze-Recognition/README.md

 ## gaze recognition
 + Stage 1:Facial Landmark Detection
++ Stage 2:Gaze tracking within an error range of 2 centimeters (so only applicable on Tablet so far)

 ### Features

 * Support HOG detector on Facial Landmark Detection
+* Use linear suporposition of images to track eyesight

 ### Demo